ysabetwordsmith: Text -- three weeks for dreamwidth, in pink (three weeks for dreamwidth)

 1. The FWiB.

-6. Middle Brother is safe and happy.
+5. Middle Brother is happy.

 ysabetwordsmith: Cartoon of me in Wordsmith persona (Default)